socadk/design-practice-repository/artifact-templates/SDPR-ServiceLevelAgreement.md

 ### Usage (Produced and Consumed When)
 Providing an SLA for a service has the following benefits:

+* In DPR, the activity [Stepwise Service Design](../activities/SDPR-StepwiseServiceDesign.md) talks about SLA in its Step 6.
 * Service clients can decide whether a provider’s offerings match the client’s business needs from a business agility and vitality point of view.
 * The service provider can communicate the attractiveness, availability and performance goals of its services to clients without making unrealistic promises that may cause client dissatisfaction or even financial losses.